 - What matters most to you, and why?
 (750 words suggested, out of 1,100 total)

 - Why Stanford?
 (350 words suggested)

 - UCLA Anderson is distinguished by three defining principles: Share Success, Think Fearlessly, Drive Change.
 What principles have defined your life and pre-MBA career?
 How do you believe that UCLA Anderson’s principles, and the environment they create, will help you attain your post-MBA career goals?
 (750 words maximum)

 Penn (Wharton) Admissions Essays

-- What do you aspire to achieve, personally and professionally, through the Wharton MBA?
+- What do you hope to gain both personally and professionally from the Wharton MBA?
 (500 words)

 - (Optional) Please use the space below to highlight any additional information that you would like the Admissions Committee to know about your candidacy.
 (400 words)